Multipath parsing in the brain: Dependency Parsing

 \subsection{Parser Accuracy}

-While state of the art methods employ information about the entire sentence (using global methods, or incremental methods with bidirectional embeddings) in order to predict dependency relations, for the purposes of creating a cognitively plausible model, strictly incremental methods must be used without including useful information from words occurring later in the sentence.
+Cognitively~plausible parsers must be incremental, in the sense that they must not use information about as-yet-unprocessed words occurring later in the sentence.
 We compare the accuracy of the incremental generative parser proposed here to that of \citet{buys2018neural}, which employs the same transition system with encodings based on an LSTM with random initial weights.

 Parser accuracy is evaluated on the development set after each epoch, and the highest scoring epoch is reported in Table \ref{tab:parser_accuracy}.
 However, the cognitive~modeling results reported in Section \ref{sec:results} rely on earlier training checkpoints.
 The epoch is chosen by maximizing $r^2$ correlation with the fMRI data.
 The labeled attachment score and unlabeled attachment score (LAS/UAS) for the epochs chosen are 89.75/92.37 for English, and 77.06/83.59 for Chinese.
 We find that the objective of obtaining minimal loss does not correspond to optimal correlation with fMRI activity.